Oklahoma Central Railroad (1914–1942): Spotting features and survivors

-The excellent two story brick depot and offices are intact and presently being used by the Chickasha newspaper on the north side of town.
+The excellent two story brick depot and offices are intact and presently being used by the Grady County Sheriff’s Office on the north side of town.
 The OCR crossed the present-day UP and BNSF diamonds at an angle from the southeast and backed into the station.

+Oklahoma Central Railroad (1987-1988)

+The above is not to be confused with the Oklahoma Central Railroad formed January 12, 1987, which performed switching services at El Reno, Oklahoma.
+That railway ended service in 1988, and its line was then abandoned.